processing/p5.js-web-editor/developer_docs/testing.md

 To reiterate, we use integration tests to maximize coverage on individual components that are only used once.
 We use unit tests to test the robustness of user-facing components and reusable components.

 ### Snapshot testing
 You can save a snapshot of what the HTML looks like when the component is rendered.
+It doesn't hurt to add them to your tests, but they can be brittle.

 ## Why write tests
 - Good place to start if you're learning the codebase.